Atrufulgium/FrontTick/Compiler/Compiler/Visitors/ProcessedToDatapackWalker.md

 * Any mcfunction that is empty can be deleted and its callsite can be removed.
 * Multiple `goto`s to the same label generate different files that can easily be shared.
 * Branches with an "else" statement store the conditional in a unique temporary variable.
 Do the analysis of whether this is actually needed; the if-branch may not modify it.
+* The pattern `blah = ...; return blah;` is fairly common, and does a bunch of useless copying for large structs.

 <table>
 <tr>